Marketing Success Season is back

 1. Track responses to collect more information.

 Every time you send an automated email, you have the opportunity to get key information from each customer.
-You can learn whether or not the person:

 When targeting your automated emails, everything you learn about your shoppers can direct your next move.
 If your recipients aren't opening your discount emails or not clicking on your recommendations, try a different tactic.